pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/get.md

 {{< /chooser >}}

-Two values are passed to the `get` function - the logical name Pulumi will use to refer to the resource, and the physical ID that the resource has in the target cloud.

-Importantly, Pulumi will never attempt to modify the security group in this example.
-It reads back the state from your currently configured cloud account and then uses it as input for the new EC2 Instance.
+Note that Pulumi will never attempt to modify the security group in this example.
+It queries the attributes of the security group from your cloud account and then uses its name as an input for the new EC2 Instance.